Leave of Absence

 PPL May Be Used For:

-PPL hours are intended to be taken consecutively, and within six (6) months of the qualifying event.
-At the Appointing Authority’s discretion, eligible employees may be allowed intermittent or reduced schedule use of PPL, which must be completed within twelve (12) months of the Qualifying Event.
+PPL hours are intended to be taken within six (6) months of the qualifying event.
+At the Appointing Authority’s discretion, eligible employees may be allowed intermittent or reduced schedule use of PPL, which must be completed within twelve (12) months of the qualifying event.
+PPL hours used to supplement Minnesota Paid Leave (M.S.
+Ch.
+268B) benefit payments shall be approved by the Appointing Authority for intermittent use pursuant to the terms of HR/LR Policy #1450, Minnesota Paid Leave, and applicable agency MPL policy.

 PPL is intended to provide eligible employees who are new parents of a child paid time off to bond with the child.
 Therefore, PPL cannot be used: